 Ask yourself: how is this article going to help me in treating my patients?

-Here are what I think are the best articles for psychiatry residents to read (in addition to a basic textbook)
+Here are what I think are the best articles for mental health clinicians to read.

-Importance: Competency assessment is one of the commonest consults our residents do and its principles are not easy to understand.
+Importance: Competency assessment is one of the commonest consults to mental healthand its principles are not easy to understand.
 A lucid and brief exposition is needed.

 Best article found so far: Appelbaum PS, Grisso T. Assessing patients’ capacities to consent to treatment.
 N Engl J Med.
 1988;319(25):1635-8.
 PubMed PMID: 3200278.

-2. Practical aspects (the “how to”) of competency assessment.
+Practical aspects (the “how to”) of competency assessment

 Importance: Having stressed the importance of competency assessment and recommended an article on its principles, there remains the question of how to actually go about making the determinations that are needed for competency assessment.